First-Timer’s Guide to Berlin

 Enjoy live music by the Oberbaum Bridge.

-Berlin’s double decker bridge, Oberbaum Bridge, runs along River Spree.
-It signifies unity as it connects Friedrichshain to Kreuzberg, former East Berlin and West Berlin boroughs (respectively).
+Berlin’s double-decker bridge, Oberbaum Bridge, runs along River Spree.
+It signifies unity by connecting Friedrichshain to Kreuzberg, former East Berlin and West Berlin boroughs (respectively).
 The bridge is usually busy and a great place for musicians to play their music.

 Visit the East Side Gallery of the Berlin Wall.

 Close to the Oberbaum Bridge is the East Side Gallery of the Berlin Wall, which divided East and West Germany for 28 years.
-Currently, the East Side Gallery features beautiful paintings from over 100 artists from all over the world and a random Beyoncé-inspired party flyer.
-The fall of the Wall was an important part of history and this a beautiful tribute to it.
+Currently, the East Side Gallery features beautiful paintings from over 100 artists worldwide and a random Beyoncé-inspired party flyer.
+The fall of the Wall was an essential part of history and a lovely tribute to it.

 Check out Kreuzberg and enjoy a California Pop.

-After visiting the East Side Gallery, we headed to the Kreuzberg for food and had some of these delicious ice-cream bars from California Pops.
+After visiting the East Side Gallery, we headed to the Kreuzberg for food and had some delicious ice cream bars from California Pops.
 Kreuzberg is a fun and artsy neighborhood that used to be shut in on three sides by the Berlin Wall.

 Go on a free walking tour.

-We attempted to make the highly recommended Sandemans’ walking tour, but missed it by a few minutes.
-Luckily, the Brandenburg Gate is the meeting spot for a lot of walking tour groups.
+We attempted to make the highly recommended Sandemans’ walking tour but missed it by a few minutes.
+Luckily, the Brandenburg Gate is the meeting spot for many walking tour groups.
 We immediately spotted a guy in a neon yellow vest that said FREE WALKING TOUR and followed him.
-The tour was very informative and lasted about 2 hours.
+The tour was very informative and lasted about two hours.
 Here are some of the landmarks we covered:

 Memorial to the Murdered Jews of Europe